 There’s a cherished Wicks family anecdote that retells the story of our Uncle Reg, who was as nervous as he was forgetful, who had his flat broken into back in the Summer of 1983.
-But Reg, as the story goes, was less worried about his missing contents, and was far more worried about not flushing the toilet before he left that morning, as he apparently left the contents of his bowel in the bowl, forever lamenting as to what the home-invader must have thought of him.
+But Reg, as the story goes, was less worried about his missing contents, and was far more worried about not flushing the toilet before he left that morning; as he apparently left contents in his bowl, forever lamenting as to what the home-invader must have thought of him.

 So, Reg came home to a clean toilet and a forever muddied standing in the criminal community.
 Vale Stinky Reg.

-Flashforward to 2019, a man from Massachusetts returned home from work only to discover that he had his property had been broken into…..and gave it a thorough clean.
+Flash forward to recently, when a man from Massachusetts returned home from work only to discover that he had his property had been broken into…..and gave it a thorough clean.
 Nothing was missing from the apartment in question, save for the wretched piles of filth the tenant had collected.